SJTU-IPADS/drtmh/README.md

 Rfree(buffer);      // can free the buffer after that
 ```

 - For messaging operations.
 Notice that the message primitive has been optimized using RDMA.
-ROCC provides 3 messaging primitives:
+ROCC provides 3 messaging primitive's implementations:
   - Messaging with RDMA UD send/recv
   - Messaging with RDMA RC write-with-imm
   - Messaging with TCP/IP